-If you received family tax credit from Work and Income, salary, wages or schedular payments, the information you need to complete Questions 11, 11A and 12 will be on your Summary of Income (previously Summary of Earnings), which we'll send you in late May 2019.
+If you received family tax credit from Work and Income, salary, wages or schedular payments, the information you need to complete Questions 11, 11A and 12 will be on your Summary of Income (SOI), which we'll send you in May 2020.
 We send this automatically if we send you an IR3 return.